zammad/zammad-org/src/sr/tutorials/webserver-config.md

 #### Step 4 - Save & Reload

-Reload your nginx with `systemctl reload nginx` to apply your configuration changes.
+Reload your nginx with `sudo systemctl reload nginx` to apply your configuration changes.

 After that, you should be greeted by our getting started wizard.
 Go on with the [first steps in Zammad](/en/tutorials/first-steps).